Al-Sayyida Nafisa Mosque

-Al-Sayyida Nafisa Mosque is a mosque in al-Sayyida Nafisa district (or Sebaa Valley), a section of the larger historic necropolis called al-Qarafa (or City of the Dead) in Cairo, Egypt.
-It is built to commemorate Sayyida Nafisa, an Islamic saint and member of the family of the Islamic prophet Muhammad.
+Al-Sayyida Nafisa Mosque is a mosque located in the al-Sayyida Nafisa district (or Sebaa Valley), a section of the larger historic necropolis called al-Qarafa (or Northern Cemetery) in Islamic Cairo, Egypt.
+It was built in the 9th century CE to commemorate Sayyida Nafisa, an Islamic saint and member of the family of the Islamic prophet Muhammad.
 She was the great-granddaughter of Hasan, one of the Prophet Muhammad's two grandsons.
 The mosque contains her mausoleum, also known as a mashhad.
-Along with the necropolis around it, the mosque is listed as part of the UNESCO World Heritage Site of Historic Cairo.
+Along with the necropolis around it, the mosque is listed as part of the UNESCO World Heritage Site of Islamic Cairo.
+The mosque and mausoleum has been rebuilt many times since the 9th century.

 History

-Background

 Sayyida Nafisa is considered holy as a member of the Prophet’s family and her piety earned her the special status of an Islamic saint.
 She emigrated from Hejaz to Egypt and eventually settled in Fustat where she had a reputation for performing miracles.
-Before her death in 824, she made the hajj, or pilgrimage to Mecca, thirty times.
+Before her death in 824 CE, she made the hajj, or pilgrimage to Mecca, thirty times.
 She was renowned as a huffaza, meaning she knew the Qur'an by heart.
 Before she died, she reportedly dug her own grave and sat in it while she recited the whole of the Qur’an 190 times, saying "Rahma" ("mercy") with her last gasp.
 After her death, the people of al-Fustat begged her husband not to take her body back to Medina, but rather to bury it in al-Fustat because of her baraka, or her blessing and grace from God.